We really don't know much about Wortmann - except that he was not a great artist.

 deßen auff der Eltesten Bitte biß zu Auffweisung seines Meisterstücks zugelaßen worden den 28.
 April

 Ao.
 1686.
 Den 5.
 Novembr. ist sein Meisterstück vorgezeiget und er zum Meister eingeschrieben".

 Jakob von Melle: "Die Bilder sehen jetzo annoch eben so aus, wie sie vordem

 gestalt gewesent" and

 "Man habe zwar die vorigen sonderbahren Trachten der Bilder

 What do I know about hat fashion in 1463?
 I'm just quoting Gisela Jaacks in

-It seems to me that Death in the start of the procession (to the left) looks like the
+It seems to me that Death in the start of the procession (at the top of this page) looks like the

 Deaths in Wortmann's little scene (to the left).